LoreCip/LQG-BH-Collapse/README.md

 [![DOI](https://zenodo.org/badge/616188237.svg)](https://zenodo.org/badge/latestdoi/616188237)

-This code implements the original formulation of the Weighted Essentially Non-Oscillatory [1] (WENO) to solve the Loop Quantum Gravity equations of a collapsing star under the assumpions of isotropy and uniformity of the matter field.
+This code implements the original formulation of the Weighted Essentially Non-Oscillatory [1] (WENO) to solve the Loop Quantum Gravity equations of a collapsing star under the assumption of spherical symmetry.
 It solves the equation

 $$